YourFurryDeveloper/McTech-Ninja-Timing-System/README.md

 Once you have the zip file downloaded, unzip it.
 (Double click the file on MacOS, and right click on the file and click `Extract All` on Windows.)

 <br />
-Now comes the 'hard' part for some of you (no offense, sorry 😭😭😭)
+Now comes the 'hard' part for some people.

 If you're on MacOS, click the command button and space bar (together) and type in `Terminal`.
 Open terminal.